 Skip to main content

-I am a Senior Lecturer and Joint Course Leader, BA Filmmaking at Kingston University (MFA Slade, BA Middlesex University) with an active professional practice that comprises work in film, animation, installation, comics and live art.
+I am a Senior Lecturer on BA Filmmaking at Kingston University (MFA Slade, BA Middlesex University) with an active professional practice that comprises work in film, animation, installation, comics and live art.
 My work often foregrounds appropriation, provocation and the construction of narrative.
 In 1998, I founded comic art project Let Me Feel Your Finger First which has since evolved into my production company, LMFYFF Productions.

 My work is shown internationally at film festivals, in gallery shows and broadcast.
 Past exhibitions include 'Alternative 23' at IMT Gallery, London (2014) and 'Comics Unmasked: Art & Anarchy in the UK' at the British Library (2014).
 Past projects include 'Programme', a hybrid documentary work about the Salpêtrière Hospital, Paris premiered at the Whitechapel, London in 2007; 'Francis' an Animate Projects commission for Channel 4 (2007) and 'The Uncle Hans-Peter Party' a live work, debuted at the ICA, London in 2009.

-My debut feature 'Doozy' - an experimental documentary that explores the voice casting of actor Paul Lynde as a series of 1960s Hanna Barbera cartoon villains - premiered at BFI London Film Festival in October 2018 and has since toured the UK and screened at festivals including International Film Festival Rotterdam (2019) and Queer Lisboa (2019).
-The film will be released on DVD in 2020.
+My debut feature 'Doozy' - an experimental documentary exploring the voice casting of actor Paul Lynde as a series of 1960s Hanna Barbera cartoon villains - premiered at BFI London Film Festival in 2018, toured the UK and screened at international festivals including Rotterdam IFFR (2019) and Queer Lisboa (2019).
+The film was released on DVD and VOD in 2020.
+An article 'Doozy Deconstructed' will be published in Animation Practice, Process and Production journal, summer 2021.

 My films are distributed by Light Cone, Paris.
-They have been featured on various DVD compilations including Grey Suit: Video for Art & Literature, Bloody Gays (Films de l'ange) and New Contemporaries: Moving Image 1968-2010 (Lux).
-My work has been published in journals including Art Review; Animation Practice, Process and Production; Performance Research and Chroma Journal.
+They have been featured on various DVD compilations including Grey Suit, Bloody Gays (Films de l'ange) and New Contemporaries: Moving Image 1968-2010 (Lux).
+My published work has featured in Art Review; Animation Practice, Process and Production; Performance Research and Chroma Journal.

 My projects have been funded by Wellcome Trust, Arts Council England, Channel 4, Animate Projects, Film London, The Wellcome Trust and Radiator 002 Festival of New Technology Art.